Gautham793/rust_v_cpp_popl/README.md

 -Undo Buffer: An undo buffer is implemented to enable reverting to previous note content.

 *Testing Component:*
-The testing component is localized, comprising unit tests for each functionality.
+-The testing component is localized, comprising unit tests for each functionality.
 The application does not incorporate a database; instead, notes are persisted as text files.

 *Diagram:*